matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 All right, the second problem I want to take on.
 The information problem.
 Actually it is the information non-problem.
 Information is simple.
 This is a problem we create for ourselves, because we ruin it.

 We wrap it up in stupid classes that accomplish nothing.
 You would be much better off, 90% of the time you use classes to do data things, to just use a hash instead.
 You would be much, much better off.
 Your system would be simpler.
-You could write generic data processing utilities because it did not have to know about your class, or what you called your get-whatever thingy.
+You could write generic data processing utilities that did not have to know about your class, or what you called your get-whatever thingy.
 You could just use it like it is.
 It actually is an associative piece of information.
 I have a name, and I have an address.
 It is actually just a simple piece of information.
 Do not put stuff on top of it.

 When you do that, you end up with a bunch of problems: tying yourself to representation things, losing the ability to manipulate things